rsaarelm/gltfunroll/README.md

 However, the type system also supports an Euler angles and degrees based variant.
 When manually editing the file, you can replace the quaternion value with `euler 0 90 0` to represent the same rotation.
 The rotation is applied in order Y (yaw) then X (pitch) then Z (roll).

+You can pipe bits of the IDM file through the `quat2euler` Rust-script included in the repository to convert the `quat` angles there to `euler` angles.